MichaelGrafnetter/DSInternals/Readme.txt

 Windows 8.1 64-bit
 Windows 7 64-bit

-The cmdlets working with the AD database do not support Windows 2000 domain functional level and require 2008+ schema.
+The cmdlets working with the AD database do not support Windows 2000 domain functional level.

 Installation
 ------------